Shipping with this method takes 3-5 days

 Side Effects and Safety

-- Injection-site reactions: redness, itching, mild pain, or swelling.
+- Injection site reactions: redness, itching, or discomfort

-- Skin changes: lipodystrophy or cutaneous amyloidosis at repeated sites.
+- Skin changes: lipodystrophy or local skin thickening at sites

 Compare With Alternatives